Our aim: to get to the heart of the matter in a nutshell.

 Strengthening trust and planning security

-In the new issue of the BDA Agenda, BDA Managing Director Steffen Kampeter emphasizes the importance of planning security and trust.
-In our "Topic of the Week" we look at the excellent training opportunities for young people, and in the "Report from Brussels" we look at the EU Commission's higher education strategy.
+In the latest edition of the BDA agenda, BDA Managing Director Steffen Kampeter emphasizes the importance of planning security and trust.
+In our "Topic of the week", we look at the excellent training opportunities for young people and in the "Report from Brussels" we discuss the EU Commission's higher education strategy.
 This and much more awaits you.

 More cooperation, respect and support

-In the first issue of the BDA Agenda in 2022, BDA Managing Director Steffen Kampeter calls for more cooperation, respect and support from political leaders and the traffic light government.
-In our "Topic of the Week," we look at pension policy responses to demographic change.
-"Inclusion: Uniform points of contact for employers is the topic of the "Extra of the Week".
+In the first issue of the BDA agenda in 2022, BDA Managing Director Steffen Kampeter calls for more cooperation, respect and support from political leaders and the traffic light government.
+In our "Topic of the week", we look at the pension policy responses to demographic change.
+"Inclusion: Single points of contact for employers" is the topic of the "Extra of the week".

 Confidence and drive for 2022

-In the new BDA agenda, Employer President Dulger looks ahead to the new year with optimism.
-What was particularly relevant in the EU in 2021 and what awaits us in 2022?
-That's answered in the Topic of the Week.
+In the new BDA agenda, Employers' President Dulger looks to the new year with optimism.
+What was particularly relevant in the EU in 2021 and what can we expect in 2022?
+Answers in the topic of the week.
 A Christmas greeting from the BDA communications team and much more awaits you.

 Respect for corporate responsibility

-In the new BDA agenda, CEO Steffen Kampeter looks forward to the cooperation of social partner employers & social democrat Scholz.
+In the new BDA agenda, Managing Director Steffen Kampeter looks forward to the cooperation between social partner employers and social democrat Scholz.
 Other topics include the International Labor Conference (ILO) and an update on the EU's planned minimum wage and wage transparency directives.

-For a departure that makes our country sustainably strong
+For a new departure that makes our country strong in the long term

 New opportunities for reform